scheuclu/scheuclu.github.io/content/posts/statistic_lies.md

 <div class="boxWarning">It seems like women are disavantaged overall!</div>

 It appears that women are significantly disavantaged in college addmissions.
-The administration wants to figure out who is to blame.
+Obviously, the administration wants to figure out who is to blame.
-Now, the uni has 6 different departments (A-F), so the administration has a closer look into each one of these, to see who is to blame.
+The uni has 6 different departments (A-F), so they have a closer look into each department, to hopefully figure out where the problem lies.

 The results are unexpected: